 A quick and easy Mexican recipe for authentic chunky guacamole with nine variations to take it up a notch!
+Start with this classic guacamole recipe, then experiment with some of the creative flavour variations in this post.

 Here's a recipe for classic quick chunky guacamole that takes only 5 minutes and 3 utensils!